 If you’ve ever visited Tokyo on vacation, you’ll know the city has endless diversions and things to do.
-Even if you’ve lived in Tokyo for years, you’ll always find something new to do there, with its countless museums, attractions, parks and so much more.
-As far as dining, there are simply thousands of cafes and restaurant to choose from and shopping is also a fun pastime to enjoy here.
+Even if you’ve lived in Tokyo for years, you’ll always find something new to do there, with its countless museums, attractions, parks, shops and so much more.
+As far as dining, there are simply thousands of cafes and restaurants to choose from and shopping is also a fun pastime to enjoy here.
 Regardless of your living circumstances and budget, you’ll find something to keep you entertained each weekend in Tokyo.
 The city also welcomes many international events and music tours, so you’ll appreciate living in the capital of Japan for this reason.

 While nowhere in the world can be considered completely safe, Tokyo has low rates of crime and theft.
 Weapons are incredibly uncommon here, as even swords and knives are regulated.
 You’ll find that regardless of the time of day or night that you are out and about in the city, you’ll feel comfortable walking around even by yourself.
 In comparison to other major world cities, you’ll generally feel very secure wherever you go.
 Some areas of Tokyo are particularly good places to live, as they are very quiet and secure.